circonus/docs/content/circonus/on-premises/roles-services/web-db.md

  * RHEL/CentOS: `systemctl restart circonus-postgres-circonus_wdb`

 Then restart each of the services that we recommend restarting after a Web DB restart.
 See [Service Dependencies](/circonus/on-premises/service-dependencies).

+## ZFS Support

+This role has the option of using [ZFS filesystems](/circonus/on-premises/installation/installation/#install-zfs).
+If configured, all PostgreSQL database files will be stored on ZFS, with transparent compression that provides a significant reduction in storage requirements.